Benawi/Microverse-To-Do-list/README.md

    - index: [number].
 - A function to iterate over the tasks array and populate an HTML list item element for each task.
 - On page load render the dynamically created list of tasks in the dedicated placeholder.
 The list  appear in order of the index values for each task.
-- Create a style.css and set rules for the To Do List.
+- Create a style.css and set rules for the To-Do List.
 CSS must be loaded by Webpack Style/CSS Loader.
 -All hardcoded items deleted from the tasks array.
-List structure #1 .
+List structure #1.
 - A new JavaScript file for the new functionality created.
 - A function for adding a new task is implemented
 - A function for deleting a task is implemented